Bachelor degree and admission to Master Vitality & Ageing

 applies the principles of clinical research to various research questions

 defines a valid research question

-explains various types of clinical epidemiological study designs
+discusses various types of clinical epidemiological study design

 shows insights in the background and premises of qualitative research